chsasank/chsasank.github.io/_posts/2016-05-28-keras-tutorial.md

 print("Test accuracy = {}".format(acc))
 ```

+Which outputs on my system
+<span id="results" class="margin-toggle sidenote-number"></span>
-Which outputs on my system{%sidenote side2 Results may change a bit because the weights of the neural network are randomly initialized %}:
+<span class="sidenote">Results may change a bit because the weights of the neural network are randomly initialized.</span>:

 ```
 12630/12630 [==============================] - 2s